Avoiding Personal Liability for a Debt

 Full Video Transcript

 Liability for a debt or other claim is sometimes limited under the law.
-For instance, owners of an incorporated business or limited liability company enjoy limited liability under the law for the debts of the business and other claims.
-Generally, these business owners, or shareholders of a corporation, are only liable to the extent of their investment in the business.
-This means that if the business fails, creditors cannot seize or sell an owner’s home, car, or other personal assets.
-That said, this limited liability protection is often waived by small business owners through contracts.
-Banks and other creditors often require the owner to sign a personal guarantee of the business debt.
-Also, if owners personally participate in wrongdoing, then their personal assets may be at stake.
-That said, business owners can do a lot to avoid, or minimize, their personal liability.
-Proper formation of the business is the first, and one of the best steps you can take.
-Thereafter, contracts should be signed on behalf of the business only where possible, and any personal guarantee should be reviewed by your attorney.
+For instance, owners of an incorporated business or limited liability company aren’t personally liable for business debts and other claims.
+This means if the business fails, creditors cannot seize or sell the owner’s home, car, or other personal assets, though they can lose their investment in the business.
+Despite limited liability under the law, small business owners often waive these protections through contracts.
+Banks and other creditors often require the owner to sign a personal guarantee of business debt.
+Also, business owners who personally participate in wrongdoing may be subject to personal liability as a result.
+To avoid or minimize your personal liability, start by properly forming your business as a protected legal entity.
+Thereafter, contracts should be signed on behalf of the business only and not in your personal capacity.
+Finally, if you’re asked to sign a personal guarantee, make sure your attorney reviews it first.
 For more information about personal liability, contact an attorney in your area today.

 Additional Business Law Videos